-A. Give the instructor and other College personnel sufficient notice.

-If you think that you will need an accommodation to meet the College's eligibility requirements for admission, or to receive or participate in a college service, program or activity, you should make this known to the College employee who is responsible for the service, program, or activity as soon as possible so that the College will have sufficient time to consider your request and to make any necessary arrangements.
+A. Give the instructor and other College personnel sufficient notice to receive or participate in a college service, program or activity, you should make this known to the College employee who is responsible for the service, program, or activity as soon as possible so that the College will have sufficient time to consider your request and to make any necessary arrangements.